pulp-platform/culsans/tests/README.md

 ### Test evaluation

-The execution of each test results in the generation of a `<testname>.rpt` file, which contains information about the result of the test (`PASS` or `FAIL`) and possibly some additional information to help with debugging (e.g. timeout or error code).
+The execution of each test results in the generation of a `result.rpt` file, which contains information about the result of the test (`PASS` or `FAIL`) and possibly some additional information to help with debugging (e.g. timeout or error code).

 These files are used when generating the test summary.